 If you want to take your company to the international level, you may consider establishing a subsidiary.
 These entities make it easier to conduct business globally, but the process can be extensive.
 With Globalization Partners, we offer subsidiary outsourcing to help you sidestep weeks of company registration.

 How to Set Up a Venezuela Subsidiary

 Before you start the subsidiary process, you need to consider the different company types and which one works best for you.
 Venezuela has two business types — limited liability and public limited.

 A limited liability company is not as common in the area.
-It requires a minimum share capital between VES 2,107,300 and VES 210,730,000, and it needs at least one director and shareholder.
+It requires a minimum share capital between approximately USD 4 and USD 400 and it needs at least one director and shareholder.
 Public limited companies still require a director and shareholder but don’t require a share capital.

 Once you decide upon the company type you want, you have to work through the legal establishment process.
 You must: